vinodbaste/vinodbaste/README.md

 ### ⚡️ A quick introduction

-- 🔭 I’m currently working with at [Knowledge Lens](https://www.knowledgelens.com).
+- 🔭 I’m currently working with at [EY](https://www.ey.com/en_in).
-- 🌱 I’m currently learning Deep Learning.
+- 🌱 I’m currently learning GenAI.
 - 💼 I'm open to freelancing projects.
 - 🤟🏻 I'm a bathroom singer, and gym lover.
 I also write pieces of poetry, blogs, and play football!
 - 😝 Fun-Fact: I suffer from [hylophobia](https://phobia.wikia.org/wiki/Hylophobia).